 The Institute shall determine and establish a conducive work environment needed for teaching, research and outreach services.
 On a regular basis, SAI shall conduct a work environment survey to determine areas of enhancement.
 Thereafter, in consultation with the relevant departments, the Institute Management shall avail resources for any improvement required.

 SAI shall plan and develop processes needed for product realization consistent with other processes requirements of QMS.

 In planning the product realization, SAI shall determine the following:

 - Quality objectives and requirements for the product;

 - Provide resources specific to the product;

-- Do the required verification, validation, monitoring, measurement, inspection and test activities and the criteria of product acceptance;
+- Do the required verification, validation, monitoring, measurement, inspection, and test activities and detail the criteria for product acceptance;

 - Keep records needed to provide evidence that the realization processes and resulting product meet requirements.